Light beer: Modern light beer

 The origins of today’s light beers can be traced to the mid-1960s.

 In December 1966 Rheingold of New York began marketing a reduced calorie beer called Gablinger's Beer.
 Gablinger's was brewed using a process that Swiss chemist Dr. Hersch Gablinger claimed to have invented.
 Dr. Gablinger's process involved adding the enzyme amyloglucosidase during production which resulted in a beer that had one-third fewer calories and was less filling.
 Gablinger applied for patents on his process in Switzerland (in 1964) and in the United States (in 1965).
 After Rheingold officials traveled to Europe and sampled Dr. Gablinger's beer, Rheingold bought the exclusive rights to use his process.
-Rheingold biochemist and brewer Joseph L. Owades then developed Gablinger Beer, which began to be test marketed in late 1966, and was rolled out in the New York City area in June 1967.
+Rheingold biochemist and brewer Joseph L. Owades then developed Gablinger's Beer, which began to be test marketed in late 1966, and was rolled out in the New York City area in June 1967.

 In May 1967 a second amyloglucosidase based light beer, Meister Brau Lite, was introduced by Chicago brewer Meister Brau, Inc. (formerly known as Peter Hand Brewery).
 Meister Brau spent two years developing the process to make Lite.
 Meister Brau obtained a trademark for "Lite" as the name of the beer.

 August Wagner Breweries of Columbus, Ohio introduced a third amyloglucosidase derived light beer, Slim-Line Mark V, in September 1967.

 In April 1968 the United States Patent Office granted Dr. Gablinger's application for a patent on his amyloglucosidase process.
 Patent infringement litigation then ensued between Amylase A.G. (owner of Dr. Gablinger’s patent) and Rheingold, on the one hand, and Meister Brau and August Wagner on the other.
 Meister Brau and August Wagner claimed that the process was known and used by others before Gablinger applied for his patent and August Wagner further claimed that the process had been invented in the United States and was described in other patents.
 In March 1970 the United States District Court for the District of Columbia invalidated Gablinger’s patent.